Aaronicle/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This back-end project is focused on creating a server for the WTWR application.
 In this I set up the api that communicates with the database which will hold the information put into inputs on the front end of the WTW web application.
-To accomplish this I had to learn and implement mongoose, validator, routes, controllers, eslint and other back-end tools.
+To accomplish this I had to learn and implement express, mongoose, validator, routes, controllers, eslint and other back-end tools.
 To test the connection to the database I used postman and mongoDB compass.

 ## Running the Project